wp-plugins/wp-e-commerce-predictive-search/readme.txt

 = Pro Version Upgrade =

-WooCommerce Predictive Search is now the most powerful site search engine ever developed, because with the Pro version you can optimize your entire site search to perform just the way you want it too.
+WP e-Commerce Predictive Search is now the most powerful site search engine ever developed, because with the Pro version you can optimize your entire site search to perform just the way you want it too.
 No matter how your customers or clients search the all new Predictive Search 'Focus keyword' feature allows you to configure your site search feature to return the results you want when you want it.
 Total Control.

 = Pro Version advanced features =